code-dot-org/csa-se-lesson3c/README.md

 ✅ **Do This:** Update the `PetSelectionScene` class with the code that needs to be added to implement the desired functionality.

-Run the app (`App.java`)!
+**Partner A & Partner B:** After implementing your solution, submit a pull request to merge your branches to the main branch.
+Partner A should then review Partner B's pull request, while Partner B should then review Partner A's pull request.

+1. **Partner B:** Navigate to the repo on GitHub and go to the Pull requests tab.
+Click the New pull request button to start a pull request.
+2. **Partner B:** Provide a title and brief description, and select Partner A as the reviewer.
+3. **Partner A:** Navigate to the repo on GitHub and go to the Pull requests tab.
+Click the New pull request button to start a pull request to merge your branch to main.
+4. **Partner A:** Provide a title and brief description, and select Partner B as the reviewer.

+### Reviewing the PR

+1. Go to the **Pull Requests** tab and select your partner's pull request from the list.
+2. Click the **Files Changed** tab and go through the changes line by line.
+For each change, you can click on the line number to add a comment about the line.
+3. When you're done reviewing, write a summary comment to give overall feedback about the changes.
+   * If changes are needed, be sure to specify what changes your partner needs to make and select **Request changes** to send it back for updates.
+   * If everything looks good, select **Approve**.
+On the **Conversation** tab, click the green button to merge the pull request.
+Click the **Delete branch** button after the merge is complete.

+Switch to the `main` branch after merging both branches, and test the app (run `App.java`)!
 Test choosing a dog and giving it a name, then test choosing a cat and giving it a name.
 Did it work?
 Why or why not?

 Write your response here!